Boris Johnson's shock resignation reverberates through British ruling party

 "They've created a by-election because both of them (Johnson and Dorries) have thrown their toys out of the pram."

-Johnson's decision to resign may be the end of his 22-year political career, where he rose from parliament to mayor of London and then built a profile that tipped the balance of the 2016 European Union referendum in favour of Brexit.
+Johnson's decision to resign may be the end of his 22-year political career, where he rose from parliament to become mayor of London and then built a profile that tipped the balance of the 2016 European Union referendum in favour of Brexit, before becoming prime minister in 2019.

-Ed Davey, leader of the Liberal Democrats opposition party, said Johnson jumped before he was pushed.

-"He was never fit to be an MP let alone Prime Minister of our great country," Davey said.
+He did leave a possible door open to return, saying at the end of his resignation statement that it was "very sad to be leaving parliament - at least for now".